telerik/maui-docs/controls/treeview/styling/overview.md

 ## Styling the TreeView Item

-Style all elements in the TreeView Item - label, image, checkbox, expand/collapse indicator.
-For more details review the [Item Style]({%slug treeview-item-style%}) article.
+Style all elements in the TreeView Item—label, image, checkbox, expand/collapse indicator.
+For more details, review the [Item Style]({%slug treeview-item-style%}) article.

 ## Styling the Empty Template